WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `Function`
 - Required: Yes

 Function that takes `suggestion` and `index` as arguments, and returns HTML props of the suggestion item.
-When this component used with `LinkControlSearchInput`, this property is provided by `URLInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `URLInput`.

 ### currentInputValue

 - Type: `string`
 - Required: Yes

 Current value of the related search input, used e.g. for highlighting matching part of the page title.
-When this component used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.

 ### handleSuggestionClick

 - Type: `Function`
 - Required: Yes

 Called with `suggestion` as the argument, when said suggestion is clicked by the user.
-When this component used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.

 See the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.